 Not only the exterior and interior of the cathedral are of historical and architectural interest.
 Especially impressive is the unique history of the region, it is located.
 Many years before it was built, there was a Roman temple on this territory, which was later converted to Christian.
 There was even a time when there was a mosque in this place.
 The cathedral undoubtedly deserves special attention, and its two high bell towers can be seen from anywhere in the city.

 Lisbon has an extremely large number of places where history is intertwined with modernity and where it is combined.
 Praça do Comércio is no exception.
 When you return to the hotel with your first impressions, you should take a look around the pause in which you will live for five days.
 See Praça do Comércio itself, also known as Palace Square.
 In the 18th century, the entire square with the building of the Ribeira Palace was destroyed by a powerful earthquake.
 It has been restored and today we can admire only the architecture of this spacious square with a great past, but also the bright city events, festivals and festivals that are held here.
 You can meet a large number of walking tourists and locals in the square, breathe in the ocean breeze that always accompanies the people of Lisbon and go unpacking and preparing for a new day.

-Today prepares us a lot of interesting things.
-First of all, our plans include a long walk along the street of the capital and acquaintance with its stunning architecture.
-In addition, we will visit various viewing platforms and small shops.
+Today's day has a lot of interesting things in store for us.
+Firstly, we are going to take a long walk through the streets of the capital and get to know its stunning architecture.
+In addition, we will visit various viewpoints and small shops.